bcoca/collection/collections.rst

 above rules or not be usable.
 If a role name is encountered that does not match the above rules, the collection import into Galaxy will fail.

+You can migrate 'traditional roles' into a collection but they must follow the rules above, they will need to be renamed if they don't conform and any plugins will have to be moved or linked into the collection specific directories.

 .. note::

     For roles imported into Galaxy directly from a GitHub repository, setting the ``role_name`` value in the role's